EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

    "new_to_retro" nor "transfer" take any arguments at this point.
 MUSE interaction facilities are defined in :py:mod:`muse.interactions`.

-lpsolver:
-    The solver for linear problems to use when figuring out investments.
-The solvers are registered via :py:func:`~muse.investments.register_investment`.
-At time of
-    writing, three are available:

-    - an "adhoc" solver: Simple in-house solver that ranks the technologies according to cost and sevice the demand incrementally.

-    - "scipy" solver: Formulates investment as a true LP problem and solves it using the `scipy solver`_.

-    - "cvxopt" solver: Formulates investment as a true LP problem and solves it using the python package `cvxopt`_. `cvxopt`_ is *not* installed by default.
-Users can install it with ``pip install cvxopt`` or ``conda install cvxopt``.

 output:
    Outputs have several moving components to them.
 MUSE is designed to allow users to mix-and-match how and what to save.